 This prevents errors if Total Debt Service is zero.

-Common Problems When Calculating Debt Service Coverage Ratio in Excel and How to Overcome Them
+Common Problems When Calculating Debt Service Coverage Ratio in Excel and How to Fix Them

 Calculating the Debt Service Coverage Ratio (DSCR) in Excel can be straightforward, but various challenges may lead to inaccurate results.
 Understanding these potential pitfalls and knowing how to fix them ensures that your DSCR calculations are reliable and useful for financial decision-making.